Pinoy Family Recipes

 Chicken Adobo Ingredients

-This is non-negotiable to me!
-Well, you can use other chicken parts if you want bu I highly suggest sticking to using chicken thighs that are tender and juicy, perfect for absorbing the rich flavors of adobo sauce.
-They provide a hearty base for this classic Filipino dish.
+This is my top choice for adobo.
+You can use other chicken parts if you prefer, but chicken thighs stay tender and juicy, making them perfect for soaking up the rich flavors of the sauce.

-Vinegar gives adobo its signature tangy flavor, balancing the saltiness of the soy sauce.
-It also helps tenderize the chicken and preserves the dish.
+Vinegar is what gives adobo its signature tang.
+It balances the saltiness from the soy sauce, helps tenderize the chicken, and even works as a natural preservative.

 Chicken thighs cooked in a pot with soy sauce and vinegar.